 - Promotes a Healthy Gut

-Keep constipation and bloating at bay.
+Keeping constipation and bloating at bay.
 It is made with barley as a bulking agent.
-Barley acts as roughage by initiating regular bowel movements.
+Barley acts as a roughage by initiating regular bowel movements.

 - A Source of Magnesium

-There is plenty to point out if we talk about Ezekiel Bread’s nutrition benefits.
+If we discuss Ezekiel Bread’s nutrition benefits, there is plenty to point out.
 Therefore, one such benefit includes magnesium.
 Magnesium has a long list of benefits.
-Among them include: maintaining steady heart rhythm, proper nerve functioning, and regularizing blood pressure.
+Among them include: maintaining a steady heart rhythm, proper nerve functioning, and regularizing blood pressure.